PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 table strategy.
 Before introducing this strategy, let’s take a moment to discuss the problems this strategy has been designed to solve.

-If you have experience building datasets and reports with Power BI Desktop, it's critical that you learn which report design techniques to avoid when building multi-language reports.
+If you already have experience building datasets and reports with Power BI Desktop, it's critical that you learn which report design techniques to avoid when building multi-language reports.
 Let's begin with the obvious things which cause problems due to a lack of localization support.

 - Using textboxes or buttons with hard-coded text values